Sound Location

 Also possible:

-• namespace:/path - The sound files are in the namespace/path folder.
-The :/ is not neccessary, but it also doesn't matter.
+namespace:- The sound files are in the namespace folder.:- The sound files are in the root folder (not recommended).namespace:/path- The sound files are in thenamespace/pathfolder.
+The:/is not neccessary, but it also doesn't matter.

 Using SoundLocation in commands